mau-network/mau/README.md

 | Test Coverage | [![codecov](https://codecov.io/gh/mau-network/mau/branch/master/graph/badge.svg?token=GL1MDCEIVK)](https://codecov.io/gh/mau-network/mau)  |
 | Documentation | [![GoDoc](https://godoc.org/github.com/mau-network/mau?status.svg)](https://godoc.org/github.com/mau-network/mau)                          |
 | Go Card       | [![Go Report Card](https://goreportcard.com/badge/github.com/mau-network/mau)](https://goreportcard.com/report/github.com/mau-network/mau) |

+# Alternative Solutions

+For the past years, many projects were initiated to solve this problem.
+Some solutions were drifting towards federated applications others towards complete peer-to-peer communication.
+[We learned a lot by following what they achieved and built](https://matrix.org/_matrix/media/r0/download/twitter.modular.im/981b258141aa0b197804127cd2f7d298757bad20).

+In our point of view, some shortcomings were inherited from each approach adopted:

+* [Federated networks](https://en.wikipedia.org/wiki/Federation_(information_technology)) suffer from a high population in 2 or 3 servers leading to maintenance difficulties. and moderation nightmare for the people responsible for these servers.
+* Some applications went for an implementation that doesn't allow the freedom of editing and manipulating your own data which is against what we believe is the simplest freedom on a social network.
+* Some applications suffered from a monolithic implementation where everything is set in stone with no room for changes or evolution. like what algorithms to use and which parameters and how nodes interact together and which hashes to use. which will make it very painful in the future to upgrade the network.
+* Most of the implementations except for (heypercore, IPFS) utilizes opaque storage where the user can't access his own data without the tool provided by the social network. replicating the walled gardens problem all over again.
+* Some protocols went for data formats and vocabulary that try to replicate current social media instead of reflecting real life.
+This renders clients that decide to implement it helpless in expressing real-life behavior and user needs.

 # Getting involved